FC Groningen: New stadium and the first major honour (1991–2021)

 In January 2006, Groningen moved from the outdated Oosterparkstadion—the club's first home ground—to the newly-built Euroborg.
 The club's average home attendance increased from 12,000 in Oosterparkstadion to around 20,000 in its new stadium.
 Groningen went the first 15 league games unbeaten at Euroborg, and the stadium was soon nicknamed "De Groene Hel" (lit.
 'The Green Hell').
 The side finished the 2005–06 season in fifth place and qualified for the play-offs which determined a place in the preliminary round of the UEFA Champions League.
-Groningen reached the final but were narrowly beaten by Ajax on aggregate, after Ajax scored in the last minutes of the second leg, with the team instead qualifing for the 2006–07 UEFA Cup.
+Groningen reached the final but were narrowly beaten by Ajax on aggregate, after Ajax scored in the last minutes of the second leg, with the team instead qualifying for the 2006–07 UEFA Cup.
 Groningen again qualified for the UEFA Cup the following season, but were eliminated in the preliminary round by Italian side Fiorentina after a penalty shootout.
 In 2010, Jans left the club and went to local rivals Heerenveen, and was succeeded by former Groningen player Pieter Huistra.

 The team finished 5th in 2010–11 under Huistra, reaching the European competition play-off final; they turned around a 5–1 deficit against ADO Den Haag but lost after a penalty shootout.
 In 2013–14, coach Erwin van de Looi led Groningen to victory in the European competition play-off final and qualification for the 2014–15 UEFA Europa League, where they were eliminated by Aberdeen in the second qualifying round.
 Groningen claimed their first major honour during the season, however, defeating PEC Zwolle 2–0 in the 2015 KNVB Cup final.
 They became the third Groningen-based team to win a major honour, after Be Quick (1919–20 Dutch League Championship) and Velocitas (1933–34 KNVB Cup).
 By winning the cup, they qualified for the 2015–16 UEFA Europa League group stage.
 The side gained only two points from six matches and finished their group in bottom place.
 In 2019, Hans Nijland—the club's CEO since 1996 and the longest-serving director in Dutch professional football—stepped down and was replaced by Excelsior's Wouter Gudde.